Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: A path-following smoothing Newton method

-Moreover, \eqref{eq:max eta>= minimax eta>=min eta} implies that $\theta_\rho (\hx,s;\mu)\geq0$.
-The equality holds if and only if $(\hx,s)$ is the saddle point of problem~\eqref{minimax-eta}.
-This gap therefore provides a rigorous certificate of optimality and will be used to measure the proximity to the central path.
+Furthermore, \eqref{eq:max eta>= minimax eta>=min eta} implies that $\theta_\rho (w;\mu)\geq0$, and $\theta_\rho (w;\mu)=0$ holds if and only if $(\hx,s)$ is the saddle point of \eqref{minimax-eta}.
+This gap therefore provides a certificate of optimality and will be used to measure the proximity to the central path.